Nuclear tests, purges mark four years of Kim's North Korea rule

 Officially, North Korea’s economy is in grim shape, with its national wealth at just $28.4 billion in 2014, according to South Korea’s central bank.
 On a per capita basis, South Korea is 21 times richer.

-But the figures belie growing dynamism in the gray market as the regime casts a blind eye to private enterprise, which may eventually force Kim to implement official reforms.
+But the figures belie growing dynamism in the grey market as the regime casts a blind eye to private enterprise, which may eventually force Kim to implement official reforms.

 For one South Korean official involved in ties with the North, what’s striking about Kim is his mercurial personality.